 AverageIF in excel calculates the average of the numbers just like the average function in excel but the only difference is that AverageIF is a conditional function and it calculates the average only when the criteria given to the function is met, it takes three required arguments, range with followed by the criteria and then average range.

 We have numerous excel functions to work in different situations.
-Average function is used to calculate the average of the range cell values.
+The average function is used to calculate the average of the range of cell values.
 Similarly, we can take out the average of specific values based on other columns as well.
-Based on the mentioned criteria we can calculate the average of the numbers by using AVERAGEIF function in excel.
-In this article, we will take you through the function in excel i.e. AVERAGEIF.
+Based on the mentioned criteria, we can calculate the average of the numbers by using the AVERAGEIF function.
+In this article, we will take you through the function in excel, i.e., AVERAGEIF.